eskunu/priest_flash_heal/README.md

   - A well-geared priest could target 800 hitpoints by using Flash Heal rank 3, while a lesser geared priest may have to use rank 6 or rank 7.
   - Note: the purpose of this is to encourage healers to think in "tiers" of spells and move away from the "one spell fits all" approach.
 - Create an Innervate priority list for Druids so they know who to focus on to get the best, or most immediate, return.
   - An interesting point: it seems obvious Druids should target the best geared priests for Innervate.
-However, it may be equally or more important to target priests that are not well geared so that the overall absolute healing is still high.
+However, it may be equally or more important to target priests that are not well geared (and run out of mana first) so that the overall absolute healing is still high.